Assouad type dimensions of parabolic Julia sets: Introduction

 The distinctive behaviour of the Assouad dimension of parabolic Julia sets invites further analysis of the Assouad type dimensions.
-We derive formulae for the Assouad and lower dimension as well as the Assouad and lower spectra, both of the Julia set itself and the associated $h$-conformal measure.
-These results shed some new light on the `Sullivan dictionary' in the context of dimension theory, see \cite{stuartsurvey}.
+We derive formulae for the Assouad and lower dimensions as well as the Assouad and lower spectra, both of the Julia set itself and the associated $h$-conformal measure.
+These results shed some new light on the `Sullivan dictionary' in the context of dimension theory, see \cite{geomded, stuartsurvey}.
 The Assouad and lower spectra were introduced in \cite{FYu} and provide an `interpolation' between the box dimension and the Assouad and lower dimensions, respectively.
 The motivation for the introduction of these `dimension spectra' was to gain a more nuanced understanding of fractal sets than that provided by the dimensions considered in isolation.
-This is already proving a fruitful programme with applications emerging in a variety of settings including to problems in harmonic analysis, see work of Anderson, Hughes, Roos and Seeger \cite{AHRS, RS} which uses the Assouad spectrum to study spherical maximal functions.
+This is already proving a fruitful programme with applications emerging in a variety of settings including problems in harmonic analysis, see work of Anderson, Hughes, Roos, and Seeger \cite{AHRS, RS}, which uses the Assouad spectrum to study spherical maximal functions.

 Our proofs use a variety of techniques.
-We take some inspiration from the paper \cite{Fr1} which gave the Assouad dimension of Kleinian limit sets with parabolic points.
+We take some inspiration from the paper \cite{Fr1}, which gave the Assouad dimension of Kleinian limit sets with parabolic points.
 That said, parallels in the strategy only go so far, partly due to the lack of understanding of the `hidden 3-dimensional geometry' of Julia sets, see \cite{MC1, MC3}.
-We also take inspiration from the papers \cite{DU4, SU1, SU2} where ideas from Diophantine approximation are applied in the context of conformal dynamics.
-We also require a quantitative version of the Leau-Fatou flower theorem which describes the geometry of the Julia set near parabolic points.
+We also take inspiration from the papers \cite{DU4, SU1, SU2}, where ideas from Diophantine approximation are applied in the context of conformal dynamics.
+Our key technical tool is the global measure formula from \cite{SU1} which describes the conformal measure of an arbitrary ball in terms of parabolic fluctuations.
+We also require a quantitative version of the Leau--Fatou flower theorem (see Lemma \ref{qflower}), which describes the geometry of the Julia set near parabolic points.
 Interestingly, we only require the flower theorem to study the \emph{lower} dimension and spectrum, emphasising that the lower dimension, although the natural dual to the Assouad dimension, does not always yield to dual arguments.